refinedev/refine/documentation/docs/api-references/providers/live-provider.md

 ### `<Refine>`

-`onLiveEvent` passed to `<Refine>` will run every time when a new event occurs regardless of the `liveMode`.
+`onLiveEvent` passed to `<Refine>` will run every time when a new event occurs if `liveMode` is not `off`.
 It can be used for actions that are generally applicable to all events from active subscriptions.

 ```tsx title="App.tsx"
 // ...